 But this movie, this mayhem, this moment – is owned and pwned by Jim Carrey.
 A smackdown hurricane, a body in perpetual motion, a whirling dervish as performance art.

 The beauty of the Ace character is that it is so one-dimensional.
 And loving it!
-Ace was a principled, fun-loving, almost surreal personality, who knew his strengths and liked himself.
+Ace is a principled, fun-loving, almost surreal personality, who knows his strengths and likes himself.
 Writers Jack Bernstein, Shadyac and Carrey don’t try to imbue this guy with any conflict; they keep it straight ahead Just For Laughs, in sudden left-turns, like the woman who kneels before him so quickly and vigorously that he must grab the roof beam for support, like catching a bullet in his teeth, or escaping an encounter with a man-eating shark with his clothes shredded and his hairstyle intact.